Trucking Types

 Dry Van

-This is the most common trucking type for new drivers, and usually refers to a 53-foot trailer that hauls dry or non-perishable goods.
+A dry van is the most common trucking type for new drivers, and usually refers to a 53-foot trailer that hauls dry or non-perishable goods.
 These jobs are generally more available and easier to get.

 Reefer

-These specialized trailers have an air conditioner at the front of the trailer and haul goods that must be kept at specific temperatures.
+Otherwise known as refrigerated trailers, these specialized trailers have an air conditioner at the front of the trailer and haul goods that must be kept at specific temperatures.
 The driver is expected to maintain and monitor temperature settings.

 Flat Bed

-This refers to a flat trailer that can haul anything from airplanes to scaffolding–basically anything that won’t fit inside a standard trailer.
+Flat bed refers to a flat trailer that can haul anything from airplanes to scaffolding–basically anything that won’t fit inside a standard trailer.
 The driver is expected to pay close attention to securing and the safety of the load.

 Low Boy (or Heavy Equipment Hauler)

-These trailers are usually extremely low at the center and generally carry items that are tall or oversized.
+Low Boys (Heavy Equipment Hauler) are usually extremely low at the center and generally carry items that are tall or oversized.
 They often require escort vehicles depending on the load and the location.

 Tanker